Manderby/NALib/readme.txt

 It had been used in research, consumer market and industry where it had been verified continuously in selling products.

-Current version is 23.
+Master contains the latest developments on Version 24.
-Branch "version24" contains the latest developments.
+Older release versions are available as tags.

 Installation:
 --------------